FelipeDevRasmoo/ws-rasmoo-plus/README.md

 <h3> Running the Project </h3>

 - Install docker and docker-compose if you don't have it
-- Clone the git repository and checkout your branch to 'atualizacao-springboot3' if you want to launchit in spring boot 3, else keep it on master branch
+- Clone the git repository and checkout your branch to 'atualizacao-springboot3' if you want to launch it in spring boot 3, else keep it on master branch
 - Go do docker-compose.yml file in root project and launch mysql and redis running 'docker-compose up -d' command
 - Check if mysql and redis are up, running 'docker ps' command